 The style of this album can be classified as melodic progressive thrash with rough vocals.
 People that work in the music industry and fans will classify this album the way that they want to but regardless of that, the songs on this album are of high quality.

-Absolution of the Soul, Distant Pale Future, and Shallow are Three of the Best Songs in This Album
+Absolution of the Soul, Distant Pale Future, and Shallow are Three of the Best Songs in the Album Dead or Dreaming

 Absolution of the Soul is the first song that I heard from these guys and I just fell in love with it!
 The song is about someone that is suffering so much that for him, there is no tomorrow.
 He wants the suffering to be alleviated in whatever way it is possible.
 The vocal melody continues in to the song Distant Pale Future after a great bass part.
 The song is about someone that realizes that life has failed them.
 They have no idea of what their destiny is or should be.
 The melodies in this song can be described as exotic and at the same time, they have a classical feel to them.
 The speed of the lead guitar work is impressive too.
 It is accurate to say that the first three songs including Shallow are the strongest in this album.

 Tim Roth does some pretty passionate singing in this opening track of this 2001 album.
 When there is so much sorrow in life, sometimes we feel hopeless, feeling that there is no tomorrow but there will be another day for us to take advantage of.

 "Absolution of the Soul"

 Why is the Song Shallow So Great?